VR-25/acc/README.md

 At least one of the following may be the cause:

 - Charging current and/or voltage limits
-- Cooldown cycle
+- Cooldown cycle (non optimal charge/pause ratio, try 50/10 or 50/5)
+- Troublesome charging switch (refer back to `TROUBLESHOOTING > Charging Switch`)
 - Weak adapter and/or power cord

-Refer back to `DEFAULT CONFIG` for details.